ktorch/ktorch/docs/tensors.rst

 Complex tensor
 ^^^^^^^^^^^^^^

 A tensor of complex numbers can be created by supplying the real and imaginary parts, along with optional attributes.
-See :ref:`section on complex tensors <complex>` for more details.
+See :ref:`section on complex tensors <complex>` for other methods and details on complex tensors.
+The tensor creation method below is meant to match PyTorch's `torch.complex <https://pytorch.org/docs/stable/generated/torch.complex.html>`_ function.

 .. function:: tensor(mode;real;imag) -> ptr
 .. function:: tensor(mode;real;imag;options) -> ptr